Chart Color Schemes

 An assessment of population growth drivers in Mortdale - Oatley reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Mortdale-Oatley's population, as per AreaSearch's analysis, is approximately 15,230 as of November 2025.
-This figure represents a 3.5% increase from the 2021 Census, which recorded a population of 14,715.
-The growth is inferred from an estimated resident population of 15,220 in June 2024 and 42 new addresses validated since the Census date.
-This results in a population density ratio of 3,430 persons per square kilometer, placing Mortdale-Oatley in the upper quartile nationally.
-The area's growth rate of 3.5% since the census is within 2.0 percentage points of its SA4 region (5.5%), indicating strong growth fundamentals.
-Overseas migration contributed approximately 82.3% to overall population gains recently.
+Mortdale - Oatley's population is approximately 15,495 as of February 2026.
+This figure represents a 780-person increase since the 2021 Census, which recorded a population of 14,715.
+The growth was inferred from an estimated resident population of 15,217 in June 2024 and the addition of 45 validated new addresses post-census.
+This results in a population density ratio of 3,489 persons per square kilometer, placing Mortdale - Oatley in the upper quartile nationally according to AreaSearch's assessments.
+The area's 5.3% growth since the census is within 2.3 percentage points of its SA4 region (7.6%), indicating strong growth fundamentals.
+Overseas migration accounted for approximately 82.3% of overall population gains in recent periods, driving primary growth.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For uncovered areas, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on demographic trends and latest annual ERP population numbers, Mortdale-Oatley is expected to grow by approximately 1,565 persons by 2041, reflecting a total increase of 10.2% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections from 2022 with a base year of 2021 are used.
+Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
+Based on demographic trends and latest annual ERP population numbers, Mortdale - Oatley is expected to grow by approximately 1,565 persons by 2041, reflecting an increase of around 8.3% over the 17-year period.

 Frequently Asked Questions - Population